-Risk Solutions Warranty
+Warranty

-Risk Solutions Warranty accounted for approximately 3.9% of our total insurance revenue for the year ended December 31, 2023 (December 31, 2022 - 4.9%).
-Risk Solutions Warranty includes specialty insurance contracts which are structured to meet the specific requirements of program administrators, managing general agents ("MGAs"), captive insurance companies and affinity groups.
-Our Risk Solutions Warranty business line consists of warranty programs, primarily in the automotive and consumer goods space.
-Risk Solutions Warranty also sells warranty products which serve as complementary products to our insurance policies.
+Warranty accounted for approximately 3.9% of our total insurance revenue and 17.4% of our net premiums earned for the year ended December 31, 2024 (December 31, 2023 - 3.9% and 18.1% respectively).
+Warranty includes specialty insurance contracts which are structured to meet the specific requirements of program administrators, managing general agents ("MGAs"), captive insurance companies and affinity groups.
+Our Warranty business line consists of warranty programs, primarily in the automotive and consumer goods space.
+Warranty also sells warranty products which serve as complementary products to our insurance policies.

-Risk Solutions Warranty generally uses three different insurance structures, sometimes in combination, to address clients' insurance requirements:
+Warranty generally uses three different insurance structures, sometimes in combination, to address clients' insurance requirements: